zenoamaro/react-quill/README.md

 : An object specifying which modules are enabled, and their configuration.
 The editor toolbar is a commonly customized module.
 See the [modules section](http://quilljs.com/docs/modules/) over the Quill documentation for more information on what modules are available.

 `formats`
 : An array of formats to be enabled during editing.
 All implemented formats are enabled by default.
 See [Formats](http://quilljs.com/docs/formats/) for a list.
+  Custom formats should not be included in the array as of version 1.0.0.
+Instead they should be created through [Parchment](https://github.com/quilljs/parchment) and registered with the module's [Quill export](#exports).

 `style`
 : An object with custom CSS rules to apply on the editor's container.
 Rules should be in React's "camelCased" naming style.